Kurt Angle Explains Why John Cena Is The Greatest WWE Star Of All Time

 Earlier in the week, Angle took to his official blog to explain why, in his opinion, John Cena is the greatest WWE star of all time, with his main point being that nobody, including himself, has ever been a top guy in the top professional wrestling company in the world for as long as John Cena has.

 “John Cena has been on top for 14 years.
-He’s been the “go to” guy for that long.
+He’s been the ‘go to’ guy for that long.
 Is he the best technical wrestler ever?
 No. Not even close.
 But what he’s been able to accomplish is unparalleled.
 The fact is, John Cena has consistently stayed healthy and stayed ‘out of trouble’ for his entire career.
 Are there better wrestlers who have tied or even come close to his accomplishments?
 Yes.
 Ric Flair.
 Triple H. Hulk Hogan.
 Undertaker.
 Randy Orton.
 Is Ric Flair a better wrestler?
 Of course.
 So is Bret Hart and Shawn Michaels and Stone Cold and Triple H and Undertaker and, yes, even yours truly.
 But none of us were able to stay on top as the marquee guy for as long as Cena.”

 Whether or not you agree with Angle’s opinion, the fact is that there have really only been four top guys since wrestling exploded in the mid-80s: Hulk Hogan, Stone Cold Steve Austin, The Rock, and John Cena.
 You could argue that Shawn Michaels, Bret Hart, and Triple H belong on that list, because they carried the company as the top guy for a period of time.
 But, Cena is a bigger star than all of them, with the exception of Steve Austin and The Rock.